Celebrity Big Brother (British TV series) series 21: Andrew Brady

 Andrew Brady is a British reality television personality best known for competing on the thirteenth series of The Apprentice in 2017.
 He entered the house on Day 4 and was the sixth housemate to be evicted, on Day 25.

 Ann Widdecombe

 Ann Widdecombe is a British former Conservative politician and author.
 Widdecombe became most known for expressing views opposing abortion, voting for the reinstatement of the death penalty and opposing same-sex marriage.
 Since retiring, she appeared on the eighth series of Strictly Come Dancing and most recently, starred in pantomime.
 She entered the house on Day 1 and left the house on Day 32, as the runner-up.

 Ashley James

 Ashley James is a British reality television personality known for starring as a cast member on the E4 reality series Made in Chelsea during the fourth and fifth series.
-Since then, she began concentrating on her music career as a DJ.
-She entered the house on Day 1 and was the ninth housemate to be evicted, on Day 29.
+Following this, she began concentrating on her music career as a DJ.
+She entered the house on Day 1, and was the ninth housemate to be evicted, on Day 29.